Saxon Engineering

 • Projects requiring colour matching or visual integration

 Powder coating can be applied over suitable base materials to achieve a specific colour or aesthetic outcome.
-This option is often selected where the condenser cage needs to blend with surrounding buildings or meet architectural design requirements.
+This option is often selected where the RPZ cage needs to blend with surrounding buildings or meet architectural design requirements.

 We have multiple sizes on display at our facility located at: